ieco-lab/scari/README.md

 ### Sitemap

-This project is organized into general sections of our modeling pipeline: Our [vignettes](https://github.com/ieco-lab/scari/tree/master/vignettes) follow this general order:
+This GitHub project is organized into general sections of our modeling pipeline.
+Each article can be found in [vignettes](https://github.com/ieco-lab/scari/tree/master/vignettes).
+Please see this sitemap for navigating both the GitHub repo and our site:

-* 010: Initialize `scari` and usage of `renv` package for dependencies
+* vignette 010: Initialize `scari` and usage of `renv` package for dependencies
-* 020-030: Retrieve and tidy input data for MaxEnt
+* 020-030: 1.
+Retrieve and tidy input data for MaxEnt
-* 040-090: SDM modeling pipeline: train global and 3 regional-scale models
+* 040-090: 2.
+SDM modeling pipeline: train global and 3 regional-scale models
-* 100-110: Ensemble Regional-scale SDMs
+* 100-110: 3.
+Ensemble Regional-scale SDMs
-* 120-142: Quantify SLF risk and model fit
+* 120-130: 4.
+Quantify SLF risk
+* 140-142: 5.
+Quantify Model fitmodel fit
 * 150-152: Example usage of our function [create_risk_report()](https://github.com/ieco-lab/scari/blob/master/vignettes/150_create_risk_report.Rmd) (150) to create reports for global countries and states/provinces (151), and for the USA specifically (152).

 ## How to Use this Project